16 Feb Belvoir

 Belvoir is one of Australia’s most innovative and acclaimed theatre companies.
 It engages Australia’s prominent and promising playwrights, directors, actors and designers to realise an annual season of work that is dynamic, challenging and visionary.
 As well as performing at home, Belvoir regularly takes to the road, touring both nationally and internationally.

 Since 2012, The Balnaves Foundation has also supported the Belvoir Indigenous Playwright’s Award, a $25,000 award for the creation of a new play by an Indigenous playwright.
-Recipients of the Award have included, Nakkiah Lui, Jada Alberts, Leah Purcell, Katie Beckett, Ursula Yovich and Megan Wilding.
-In 2018, the Award will become the Aboriginal and Torres Strait Island Fellowship.
-The Fellowship will accommodate applications from a broader range or creative practitioners and provide wrap around support from the Belvoir team.
+Recipients of the Award have included, Nakkiah Lui, Jada Alberts, Leah Purcell, Katie Beckett, Ursula Yovich, Megan Wilding and Kodie Bedford.
+In 2018, the Award became the Aboriginal and Torres Strait Island Fellowship.
+The Fellowship accommodates applications from a broader range or creative practitioners and provide wrap around support from the Belvoir team.

 “We support Indigenous Theatre at Belvoir and the Indigenous Playwright’s Award because we strongly believe that theatre has the ability to connect Indigenous culture and history with current social debate in an impactful and relevant way.”